Naya 8001631

 LIVESTOCK: May chase.

-She is very good with calm children although gets very excited if they get excited so will ideally suit dog savvy children.
+She is very good with calm children although can be a bit excitable initially, so will ideally suit dog savvy children aged 5 years +.

-Energy Requirements: Naya needs regular interesting walks and likes to play in the garden.
+Energy Requirements: Naya needs regular interesting walks with lots of interesting smells and and likes to play in the garden.
 She loves a zoomie!
 Short training sessions help to distract and focus her.
-Morning walk @ 7.30am; breakfast @ 8.30am; evening walk @ 5.30pm; tea @ 6.30pm; bedtime walk @ 8.30pm followed by a bedtime snack around 9.15pm.
+Her current routine is morning walk @ 7.30am; breakfast @ 8.30am; evening walk @ 5.30pm; tea @ 6.30pm; bedtime walk @ 8.30pm followed by a bedtime snack around 9.15pm.

 Training: Naya's recall is good providing there are no distractions (birds, other dogs, people) so work will need to be done with that.
-She walks well on a lead until there is a distraction, but can't walk in a straight line on one side of you to save her life - she loves to weave all over the place.
-She doesn't seem that interested in toys or treats so training may prove a challenge although she loves praise and a fuss.
+She walks well on a lead until there is a distraction but can't walk in a straight line on one side of you to save her life - she loves to weave all over the place.
+She doesn't seem overly interested in toys but is discovering the joy of a treat or two so training may prove less of a challenge although she loves praise and a fuss.
 She is a smart little dog who will make somebody a fabulous family pet.
 She has a high prey drive as when she has seen birds or cats on her walk (despite living with a cat in her previous home) she has wanted to chase them.

-She has some training and very good manners ie taking treats very gently and sitting beforehand without being asked, she is a cuddle monster and is absolutely adorable.
+She does have some training and very good manners ie taking treats very gently and sitting beforehand without being asked.

 Visiting the vet: Naya has had her routine healthcheck and is fit and well.
 Her vaccinations are up to date.
 Naya came into foster unneutered and has not had a season whilst in foster, she will be adopted with a contract to be spayed after her next season.
-Naya was a little nervous but once the vet won her round she was very good.
-Not keen on having her nails clipped though.
+Naya was a little nervous at the vets but once the vet won her round with a cuddle and a biscuit she was very good, but she wasn’t keen on having her nails clipped.

 Travelling: Naya cries for the first couple of minutes but soon settles really well in the car.
 She travels in the boot behind the dog guard.

-Food: Naya currently gets a third of a tray of Naturo grain free with a sprinkling of kibble for breakfast and tea.
-She gets a chew at bedtime and a couple of treats on each walk.
+Food: Naya currently gets a third of a tray of Wainwrights grain free meat.
+She gets a rabbit ear ay bedtime and a couple of treats on each walk.

 Sleep: Naya has a bed on the floor next to her fosterer’s bed, which she sleeps in all night.
-The minute the alarm goes off in the morning she jumps into the warm spot for cuddles.
+The minute the alarm goes off in the morning she jumps into the himan’s bed for cuddles, and will get down if asked. .

-Behavioural issues: Naya has some separation anxiety, and can be nervous in unfamiliar surroundings.
+Behavioural issues: Naya has some mild separation anxiety and can be nervous in unfamiliar surroundings.
 She cries and barks when first left but this only lasts a few minutes.
-She is nervous when first meeting new dogs, but after careful introductions she is fine (depending on the dog) and once she has met a dog a couple of times they are besties (especially entire males!!!)
+She is a little unsure when first meeting new dogs, but after careful introductions she is fine (depending on the dog).
+She isn’t keen on big boisterous dogs that get in her face and prefers dogs that just walk alongside her and that she can sniff when she is used to them.

-Home needs: Naya would do well in a home with at least one other dog - maybe one that is calm and friendly but who would love to play zoomies with her.
-Due to her separation anxiety she would be best in a home with someone around most of the time who is willing to work with her on this.
-A secure garden and nice quiet walks would be ideal.
+Home needs: Naya would do well in a home with at least one other dog, however, could also be an only dog providing someone is around most of the time.
+She does have mild separation anxiety so any prospective new home would have to be willing to work with her on that.
+A secure garden and interesting long walks would be ideal.

 Ongoing support: Springer Rescue for Scotland will be available for any support with your new dog and can offer behavioural support in case of any problems that may arise on adopting a dog